lpereira/lwan/README.md

     ~/lwan/build$ cmake .. -DCMAKE_BUILD_TYPE=Release

-If you'd like to enable optimiations but still use a debugger, use this instead:
+If you'd like to enable optimizations but still use a debugger, use this instead:

     ~/lwan/build$ cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo